Nadège Vanhée’s Return to the Equestrian Logic of Objects

 East-West Handheld Bag

-One of the most visually unexpected introductions in the Hermès Fall/Winter 2026 collection is an elongated East-West mini handbag.
-While Hermès rarely experiments with exaggerated horizontal proportions, this piece introduces a sculptural interpretation of the mini bag.
+One of the season’s most unexpected introductions in Fall/Winter 2026 is an elongated East-West mini handbag.
+Hermès rarely experiments with exaggerated horizontal proportions, and this piece introduces a sculptural interpretation of the mini bag.

 The bag features a flat top handle stretching across the entire width of the silhouette, recalling the proportions of the Kelly Pochette but extended dramatically into a horizontal axis.
 The leather body tapers slightly inward at the sides, creating a refined architectural shape that feels both compact and deliberate.